 Engine

-This size of the engine changes depending on the size of the chainsaw, with industrial chainsaws having gas engines up to 60 cc, while smaller options can be only 30 cc or less.
+This engine size changes depending on the size of the chainsaw, with industrial chainsaws having gas engines up to 60 cc, while smaller options can be only 30 cc or less.

 As part of the engine you will also find air filters, carburetors, and other mechanical components.